June 20, 2004

 Suddenly the beach dog stopped staring at Santa, and fixed his eyes on something behind me.
 I glanced over my shoulder to see what at first glance I thought was an odd looking dog running out from amongst the coconut palms and onto the beach.
 After a moment I realised that it was actually a deer ( later identified as a Red faced Muntjac) , one that had now run the width of the beach and started swimming out to sea.
 For some reason I expected an owner / keeper to come running after it, after all I had never seen or heard of deer near the beach on this part of the island before.

 Luckily Santa had his sensible head on and knew that this wasn’t your typical ‘fetch the coconut from the sea’ game.
 With Santa swimming and me wading up to my chest we slowly moved the deer up the coast and away from the beach dogs.
 As the deer tired we were able to get closer without startling it.
 When it was about a foot away from me I tried to grab it.
-Until now it hadn’t really occurred to me that I had no idea how the deer would react to a human grabbing hold of it and also I had no clue about how to catch a deer on land, let alone in a metre and a half of water.
+Until now it hadn’t really occurred to me that I had no idea how the deer would react to a human grabbing hold of it.
+And also I had no clue about how to catch a deer on land, let alone in a metre and a half of water.
 (I’d seen pictures of people carrying live deer but the deer always had their feet bound up.
-So I now knew to never leave home without a small ball of rope.)
+Sadly, I didn’t remember to bring a small ball of rope.)
 Something else I now knew was that even small, fatigued deers can kick very hard.

 I still had to get hold of it, so for my next attempt I put my arm around it’s chest and under it’s front legs.
 It kicked a bit but it’s legs were out in front of me so no problem.
 It gave up kicking after a few seconds and flipping it over I carried it in my arms, like a baby, to the beach.
 It’s head hung over my right arm and I could see large red marks on it’s neck and abdomen, they didn’t look like bite marks as the skin wasn’t broken, I guess it had got caught in bushes somewhere on it’s journey.